Do I have to register for the levy?

 This depends on how the trip begins.
-If a trip is booked, the business taking the booking is liable for the levy.
+If a trip is booked, the business taking the booking must pay the levy.

-If a trip starts at a rank or when a vehicle is hailed by a passenger, the driver must pay the levy, unless they are employed by the owner of the vehicle, in which case the owner is liable.
+If a trip starts at a rank or when a vehicle is hailed by a passenger, the driver must pay the levy unless they are employed by the owner of the vehicle, in which case the owner pays the levy.

 Asim has a driver agreement with the owner of a taxi (also known as a bailment agreement).
-Under the agreement, he drives a taxi and returns the taxi to the owner later, but he is not an employee of the taxi’s owner.
+Under the agreement, he drives a taxi and later returns it to the owner, but is not the owner’s employee.

 - If Asim picks up a customer at a rank or when he is hailed by a passenger, he must pay the levy.

-- If Asim picks up a customer who booked the trip over the phone, the booking service the customer booked the trip through must pay the levy.
+- If Asim picks up a customer who booked the trip over the phone, the booking service they booked the trip through must pay the levy.